 Free to use — Pexels · Pexels

+Hawaii is not a value golf destination.
 The flight is long.
-From the West Coast, five hours.
-From Chicago or Dallas, eight or more.
 The green fees, once you arrive, are higher than the mainland average by a comfortable margin.
 The rental car, essential on both islands, will cost more than you expect during peak season.
-None of this is a secret, and none of it has slowed the steady procession of golfers who make the trip and come back convinced it was worth every logistical inconvenience....
+None of this has slowed the steady procession of golfers who make the trip and come back convinced it was worth every logistical inconvenience.
+You are visiting a place where courses are built on volcanic ridgelines that drop toward the Pacific, where lava fields run alongside fairways, and where the trade winds keep coastal temperatures between 80 and 88 degrees year-round.

 8 options near the courses